dipal05/dipal05/README.md

-Dipal Katuwal
+#  Dipal Katuwal ✨🌐💻

-🚀 Just a beginner here, leveling up by diving into projects.
+🚀 Just a coder here, leveling up by diving into projects.
 Excited to soak up new knowledge and grow my skills.
 Learning through hands-on projects, study sessions, and applying everything to tackle real-life issues.
 Ready to turn curiosity into solutions!

-Currently Learning 📖:
+# Skills & Learning 📖:

-Web Development
+- Web Development
-Python
+- Pyhton
-HTML & CSS
+- HTMl & CSS
-JavaScript
+- javascript